ErrorNoInternet/openheimer/README.md

   -startingIP string
         The IP address to start scanning from (default "1.0.0.0") -timeout int
-        The amount of time to wait before timing out (default 5) -verbose
+        The amount of seconds to wait before timing out (default 5) -verbose
         Display everything that's happening
   -version